The Loneliness of Always Performing

 Loneliness doesn’t always look like someone sitting alone in the dark.

-More often, it looks like a man answering emails at midnight, keeping his team on track, caring for his family, managing expectations, showing up — again and again — without ever revealing that he’s tired.
+More often, it looks like a man answering emails at midnight, keeping his team on track, caring for his family, managing expectations, showing up, without ever revealing that he’s tired.

 Not just physically tired.
 Emotionally tired.